nilah-xiv/nilah-xiv/README.md

 - 👀 I’m interested in **solving low-hanging problems and creating intuitive, meaningful results**.
 - 🌱 I’m currently learning **Dalamud plugin development and deepening my C# craft**.
 - 💞️ I’m looking to collaborate on **anything my skill set can touch** — Windows and Linux systems/servers, SQL in most flavors, networks across the OSI model...
 (I’ll stop before this turns into a LinkedIn page. 😆)
-- 📫 How to reach me: **Here, Discord (server coming soon!), or email — if you must lol.**
 - 😄 Pronouns: **He/Him**
-- ⚡ Fun fact: **Once I start a project, you either get magic or mayhem — no in-between.**
 ### 🛠️ Skills & Tools

 <p align="center">